rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 layout: post
 title: 'Nemo in Network Dreamland'
 ---
+This document will guide you through netbooting into either OpenBSD (on a SPARC V9 or AMD64 box) or NixOS  or anything that netboot.xyz offers (AMD64 (x86-64) box only).
+We'll also cover a bit more of netboot.xyz as well as iPXE (an open source implementation of the  Preboot eXecution Environment), Open Firmware (also known as OpenBoot), and a tiny amount of Forth programming.

 <img src="https://upload.wikimedia.org/wikipedia/commons/3/3e/Little_Nemo_1906-02-11.jpg"/>

-This document will guide you through netbooting into either OpenBSD (on a SPARC V9 or an AMD64 box) or NixOS  or anything that netboot.xyz offers (on an AMD64 box).
-We'll also cover a bit more of netboot.xyz later as well as  iPXE (an open source implementation of the  Preboot eXecution Environment), Open Firmware (also known as OpenBoot), and a tiny amount of Forth programming.
 <aside>
 <small>
 the terms "OBP", "OpenBoot PROM" and "PROM" (programmable read-only memory) are often used interchangeably in this (and other) context.
 </small>
 </aside>

-Manual documents you'll want to have handy for reference —
+Manuals you'll want to have handy for reference —

      arp(4)
      arp(8)
      boot_sparc64(8)
      biosboot(8) — amd64-specific first-stage system bootstrap
+     boot_sparc64(8)
      cu(4)
      dhcpd(8)
      dhcpd.conf(5)
+     dhcpd-options(5)
      diskless(8)
      eeprom(8)
      ethers(5)